Hard Asset Reserve

 Wealth-creation is finished; preservation is the next job.
 The reserve layer in a preservation household is not primarily about growth — it is about structural durability, operational simplicity, and readability by a non-specialist who may have to execute without you present.
 A directly-titled physical reserve at a single institutional depository, with a drawdown plan named in writing, is the structure that does this best.

-The Office writes a reviewed, eight-section Private Reserve Strategy Brief for the preservation situation — allocation band against the broader preservation plan, a single-depository custody architecture selected for simplicity and durability, titling coordinated with the revocable trust already in place, a drawdown plan naming the order of liquidation and the counterparties at each step, and an exit posture a spouse or executor can read in an evening.
+The Office writes a reviewed, Private Reserve Strategy Brief for the preservation situation — allocation band against the broader preservation plan, a single-depository custody architecture selected for simplicity and durability, titling coordinated with the revocable trust already in place, a drawdown plan naming the order of liquidation and the counterparties at each step, and an exit posture a spouse or executor can read in an evening.
 The full engagement runs end-to-end with transparent metal-spread pricing and vaulting at a single institutional depository, both named in writing in the brief.
 Delivered within five business days of intake.

 Composite custody diagram — executor-readableEXECUTOR-READABLEREVOCABLE TRUSTCoordinated with estate planSINGLE INSTITUTIONAL DEPOSITORYSimplified for continuityDRAWDOWN PLANOrder · triggers · counterpartiesREADABLE BY A NON-SPECIALIST SPOUSE